Key Takeaways

 Compare your finalists using the same three lenses

 Even after choosing a priority, evaluate your finalists across all three areas.
-A low quote doesn't help if claims drag out when your crew damages a client's sprayer near Alliance.
+A low quote won’t help if claims drag out when your crew damages a client’s sprayer near Alliance.

-• Affordability: look beyond the initial quote.
-Check reviews from grain haulers, irrigation installers or equipment repair shops who've renewed with that provider.
-Steep year-two increases are a red flag.
+• Affordability: Look beyond the initial quote.
+Check reviews from grain haulers, irrigation installers or equipment repair shops that renewed with that provider.
+Large year-two increases are a red flag.

-• Customer experience: test responsiveness before committing.
+• Customer experience: Test responsiveness before committing.
 Call with a question about adding a certificate for a grain cooperative or updating coverage for a new service truck.
 How long does it take to reach someone?
-Slow service during quoting usually means slow service after you've signed.
+Slow service during quoting usually carries over after you sign.

-• Coverage options: confirm per occurrence and aggregate limits match what Nebraska farming operations, ag lenders and commercial clients typically require.
+• Coverage options: Confirm per occurrence and aggregate limits match what Nebraska farming operations, ag lenders and commercial clients require.
 Check whether endorsements like hired auto or additional insured are available without switching carriers as your business grows.

 6. 6